 (36) "Fish and wildlife land use", as used in 405 KAR 16:210 and in similar situations when referring to a premining or postmining land use, means land dedicated wholly or partially to the production, protection, or management of fish or wildlife.
 Areas considered as having the fish and wildlife land use are typically characterized by a diversity of habitats in which use by wildlife is the dominant characteristic, whether actively managed or not.

 (37) "Forest land" means land used or managed for the long term production of wood, wood fiber, or wood derived products.

-(38) "Fugitive dust" means that particulate matter which becomes airborne due to wind erosion from exposed surfaces.
+(38) "Fugitive dust" means that particulate matter that becomes airborne due to wind erosion from exposed surfaces.

 (39) "Ground cover" means the area of ground covered by the combined aerial parts of vegetation and litter produced and distributed naturally and seasonally on site, expressed as a percentage of the total area of measurement.

 (40) "Groundwater" means subsurface water that fills available openings in rock or soil materials to the extent that they are considered water saturated.